-Aaron Carter's Highs & Lows: Inside His Troubled Journey
+Inside Aaron Carter's Tragic Journey After Child Star Success - E!
+Online

 To his followers, he added, "Thank you for all the support and love.
 Means a lot.
 Accidents happen.
 I'm just happy both of us were ok."

-In the 24 hours following the accident, an anonymous caller reported to authorities that Carter had recently tried to buy a gun and had made threats of harm against his family and others, prompting police to make a welfare check at his Florida residence.
+In the 24 hours following the accident, an anonymous caller reported to authorities that Aaron had recently tried to buy a gun and had made threats of harm against his family and others, prompting police to make a welfare check at his Florida residence.

-Police visited two more times after the caller claimed Carter need a psych evaluation, having refused medical treatment after his accident, and then that he had addiction issues and had threatened to harm people.
+Police visited two more times after the caller claimed he need a psych evaluation, having refused medical treatment after his accident, and then that he had addiction issues and had threatened to harm people.

-The welfare reports don't indicate that the police were able to speak with Carter during any of their visits.
+The welfare reports don't indicate that the police were able to speak with him during any of their visits.

-Police were called back to Carter's house on Sept.
+Police were called back to Aaon's house on Sept.
 6, 2017, after receiving a call about a suicide threat.
-Again, they did not make contact with Carter, but nothing seemed amiss at the house.
+Again, they did not make contact with him, but nothing seemed amiss at the house.
 A couple weeks later, he entered treatment to, as his rep explained, "improve his health and work on his overall wellness."

-In February 2018, Carter shared on The Real that he had put on 45 pounds after losing an unhealthy amount of weight and was feeling "cautiously optimistic" about his future.
+In February 2018, he shared on The Real that he had put on 45 pounds after losing an unhealthy amount of weight and was feeling "cautiously optimistic" about his future.

 "I learned a lot of things from last year," he said.
 "It was a very exhilarating year, full of good things, good times and then trials and tribulations.
 My dad passed away last year...I kind of went on a downward spiral."